Demand for earthquake insurance rising after three tremors shake Lowcountry Monday

 CHARLESTON, S.C.
-(WCBD) – Many people are still shaken after three earthquakes shook the Lowcountry on Monday.
+(WCBD) – Many people are still shaken after three earthquakes rattled the Lowcountry on Monday.
 This has sparked many phone calls to insurance agencies with questions about earthquake insurance flowing in.

 “We’ve definitely been getting a lot of inbound calls about…do I have it?
 How does it work?
 If I don’t have it, can I get it?” said Adam Cantrell, a Downtown Charleston State Farm Insurance Agent.